divyanshujain9196/divyanshujain9196/README.md

 🔗 Blockchain and Web3 Developer | ML Enthusiast

 I'm an experienced developer specializing in blockchain technology, particularly Ethereum POS blockchain and Web3.
 I also have a strong interest in Machine Learning.
-My passion lies in building scalable blockhain ecosystems, decentralized applications and leveraging ML to create innovative solutions.
+My passion lies in building scalable blockchain ecosystems, decentralized applications and leveraging ML to create innovative solutions.

 🚀 Skills and Expertise:
 - Blockchain: Ethereum POS, Smart Contracts, Geth